click to go to the home page

 Building a library: the 1920s

-Our window on the past opens in 1925 with the advent of electrical recording.
-The fidelity of recorded sound undergoes a step change, revealing a music that is charming, tender, and intimate, with a rhythm that, in the words of one of my students, tells you exactly when to place your feet..
+It was the advent of electrical recording that opens this window into the past.
+The fidelity of recorded sound underwent a step change, revealing a music that is charming, tender, and intimate, with a rhythm that, in the words of one of my students, tells you exactly when to place your feet.

-We now review the gems from this bygone era, for which I hold a particular affection.
-Our journey will include some names that adapted well to the challenges of the coming golden age, such as Di Sarli and Fresedo, and others whose star fared less well in the era of big orchestras and amplification, such as Pedro Maffia and Ciríaco Ortíz.
-We will also visit Paris to see the music being made there by Argentine musicians of great quality at the close of the roaring twenties.
-This review won't however include the work of that great innovator Julio De Caro, even though his work begins at exactly this time (1926).
-His story doesn't really belong to this discussion and we'll deal with him another time.
+We review the gems from this bygone era, for which I hold a particular affection.
+Our journey will include some names that adapted well to the challenges of the coming golden age, such as Fresedo, Lomuto, and Di Sarli, and others whose star fared less well in the era of big orchestras and amplification, such as Pedro Maffia, Juan Maglio and the magnificent Orquesta Típica Brunswick.
+We also visit Paris to see the music being made there by Argentine musicians of great quality at the close of the roaring twenties.

 Track list